Brindle (kbr) is a pattern that causes black stripes on a red base color. Here we look at the variations and genetics of brindled coats in dogs.

 Brindle and Greying

-Progressive Greying causes eumelanin intensity to fade over time in growing hairs.
+Progressive graying causes eumelanin intensity to fade over time.

-Black stripes will turn grey and brown stripes will turn beige.
-Since this only affects wiry or curly coats it can make an already muddy brindle pattern even more washed-out.
+Black stripes will turn gray and brown stripes will turn beige.
+Since this only affects bearded dogs, it can make an already muddy brindle pattern even more washed-out.

-Grey Brindle can be found in Irish Wolfhound, Scottish Deerhound and some terrier breeds like Cairn Terrier.
+Gray brindle can be found in the Irish Wolfhound, Scottish Deerhound, or Cairn Terrier.

 Brindle and White Spotting

 White markings (from things like piebald or whitehead) are areas with a lack of pigmentation.
-Since neither phaeomelanin nor eumelanin is visible in the white coat the brindle will be hidden “under” the white spotting.
+Since neither phaeomelanin nor eumelanin is visible, the brindle will be hidden “under” the white spotting.

 Many sighthounds like Whippet or Greyhound often come in brindle-white.
 This can also be observed in the trindle pattern (tricolor and brindle) mentioned above.